kamilsss655/ESPRI/README.md

     - could be served as webpage by the esp chip itself
     - or have a mobile client as Meshtastic
 - wireless UART connection to the radio
+- turning any radio into IoT device via JSON API served from the ESP

 The physicial inteface layer between the ESPRI and the host radio will be through the Kenwood connector.